EGI-Federation/documentation/content/en/users/dev-env/notebooks/data/_index.md

 [you have access to B2DROP](https://b2drop.eudat.eu/).
 Then, configure `app username` and `app password` on B2DROP's [security settings](https://b2drop.eudat.eu/settings/user/security).
-Now back to EGI Notebooks, click on the `B2DROP` drop-down menu when you start your session:
+Now back to EGI Notebooks, click on the `B2DROP connection` drop-down menu when you start your session:

 <!-- markdown-link-check-enable -->

 ![EGI Notebook Session](notebooks-b2drop-1.png)

-Enter the `app username` and `app password` created previously:
+Enter the `app username` and `app password` created previously, with the option to save them for future logins:

 ![B2DROP credentials](notebooks-b2drop-2.png)